-In exceptional circumstances when it becomes clear by the statutory closing date that:
+In exceptional circumstances when it becomes clear by the annual accounting reference date that:

-- i. a player will not be able to play again with the club, for example if he suffers a career-threatening injury or he is permanently unable to play professional football, then the net book value of the player's registration on the balance sheet must be fully impaired in that reporting period.
-The following events do not represent a cause for recognising impairment loss: - A player suffers an injury in a reporting period and is temporarily unable to play professional football with the club, or - A player suffers a decline in fitness or ability and is not selected for participation in first-team matches.

-In this regard, future wages of players suffering from a careerthreatening injury or he is permanently unable to play professional football must continue to be recognised as employee benefits expenses throughout the duration of the player's contract.

-ii. the management if the club is committed to permanently transfer the registration of a player and the transfer occurs just after the statutory closing date, then the net book value of the player's registration on the balance sheet can be impaired if the disposal proceeds for the permanent transfer of the player's registration to the new club is lower than this net book value.
-The accounting principle must be disclosed in the financial statements and must be applied consistently from one accounting period to another.'

-f) The minimum accounting requirements for the disposal of a player's registration are as follows:

-The profit/(loss) on the disposal of a player's registration to another club to be recognised in the profit and loss account is the difference between the disposal proceeds net of any sales costs and the residual carrying value of the player's registration in the balance sheet as at the date of the transfer.
+- i. a player will not be able to play again with the club, for example if he suffers a career-threatening injury or is permanently unable to play professional football, then the net book value of the player's registration on the balance sheet must be fully impaired in that reporting period.
+The following events do not represent a cause for recognising impairment loss: - A player suffers an injury in a reporting period and is temporarily unable to play professional football with the club, or - A player suffers a decline in fitness or ability and is not selected for participation in first-team matches. - In this regard, the future wages of player suffering from a careerthreatening injury or is permanently unable to play professional football must continue to be recognised as employee benefit expenses throughout the duration of the player's contract. - ii. the management if the club is committed to permanently transfer the registration of a player and the transfer occurs just after the annual accounting reference date, then the net book value of the player's registration on the balance sheet can be impaired if the disposal proceeds for the permanent transfer of the player's registration to the new club is lower than this net book value.
+The accounting principle must be disclosed in the financial statements and must be applied consistently from one reporting period to another. - e) The minimum accounting requirements for the disposal of a player's registration are as follows: - The profit/(loss) on the disposal of a player's registration to another club to be recognised in the profit and loss account is the difference between the net disposal proceeds and the residual carrying value of the player's registration in the balance sheet as at the date of the transfer.